MeMory-of-MOtion/sobec/README.md

 When the user wants to stop the locomotion, they can do so at any time by simply updating the LocomotionType variable from WALKING to STANDING.
 The standing cycle will then be fed to the MPC horizon.

-The WBC class provides the method 'iterate' that receives the measured state and returns the joint torques that should be commanded to the robot.
+The WBC class provides the method `iterate` that receives the measured state and returns the joint torques that should be commanded to the robot.

 #### WBCHorizon
 This class implements a MPC with a longterm view of horizon.